 The Journal of Law & Liberty is the first student-edited law journal dedicated to the critical exploration of classical liberal ideas.
 The Journal is dedicated to providing a forum for the debate of issues related to human freedom from both theoretical and practical standpoints.
 Recently, the Journal has published articles focusing on issues including the nature of rules and order, theories of rights and liberty, legal history, jurisprudence, constitutional law, historical and contemporary legislation.
 As befits a journal dedicated to freedom, no submission explanations or requirements are imposed on authors.

 The NYU Journal of Legislation and Public Policy specializes in the analysis of local, state, and federal legislation and policy.
-The Journal provides a forum for the discussion of contemporary legislative issues, focusing on legislative reform and the organizational and procedural factors affecting the efficiency of legislative decision making.
-The Journal also focuses on the role of public policy and the continuing interplay of legislation and public policy in the local, state, and federal systems.
-It is the goal of the Journal to offer legislators, judges, practitioners, students, and educators the most in-depth legal analysis of proposed and enacted legislation available.
-Legislation welcomes submissions of articles, essays, notes, and book reviews.
-Published work rarely exceeds 25,000 words.
+It is the goal of Legislation to offer legislators, judges, practitioners, students, and educators the most in-depth legal analysis of proposed and enacted legislation available.

 The Law Review does not publish student notes from non-members.
 However, the N.Y.U.
 Law Review Online publishes Comments and Responses from current students at NYU Law.
 Online strongly prefers Essays and Comments of 6,500 words or fewer, including footnotes, though the editors will consider pieces of up to 10,000 words, including footnotes.
 Responses should be no more than 1000 words.